strzelca/Docker-ARMv7-GCC-GDB/README.md

 - `./arm.sh debug <executable>` run your executable in *qemu-arm* and attach *gdb-multiarch* to its execution (killing execution on gdb kills it on qemu too, shutting down the current container)

 ## Contributors
-Thanks to Prof. Marco Danelutto for Dockerfile base
+Thanks to Prof. Marco D. for Dockerfile base

 GPLv3 Public License